OuhscBbmc/data-science-practices-1/ch-workstation.md

 * **RStudio** If something goes wrong with RStudio, re-installing might not fix the issue, because your personal preferences aren't erased.
 To be safe, you can be thorough and delete the equivalent of `C:\Users\wibeasley\AppData\Local\RStudio-Desktop\`.
 The options settings are stored (and can be manipulated) in this extentionless text file: `C:\Users\wibeasley\AppData\Local\RStudio-Desktop\monitored\user-settings\user-settings`. {added Sept 2012}

-Retired Tools
+Retired Tools {#workstation-retired}
 -----------------------------------

-We previously installed this software in this list.
+We previously installed the software below.
 Most have been replaced by software above that's either newer or more natural to use.

+* **GitLab SSL Certificate** isn't software, but still needs to be configured.
+    1. Talk to Will for the server URL and the `*.cer` file.
+    1. Save the file in something like `~/keys/ca-bundle-gitlab.cer`
+    1. Associate the file with `git config --global http.sslCAInfo ...path.../ca-bundle-gitlab.cer` (but replace `...path...`).

+* **[MiKTeX](http://miktex.org/)** is necessary only if you're using knitr or Sweave to produce *LaTeX* files (and not just *markdown* files).
+It's a huge, slow installation that can take an hour or two.  {added Sept 2012}

+* **[Pulse Secure](https://connect.ouhsc.edu)** is VPN client for OUHSC researchers.
+It's not required for the REDCap API, but it's usually necessary to communicate with other campus data sources.

 * **[msysGit](http://msysgit.github.com/)** allows RStudio to track changes and commit & sync them to the GitHub server.
 Connect RStudio to GitHub repository.
 I moved this to optional (Oct 14, 2012) because the GitHub client (see above) does almost everything that the RStudio plugin does; and it does it a little better and a little more robust; and its installation hasn't given me problems.  {added Oct 2012}
   * Starting in the top right of RStudio, click: Project -> New Project -> Create Project from Version Control -> Git  {added Sept 2012}